khulnasoft/khulnasoft/doc/dev/background-information/bazel/go.md

 ### Conventions and defaults

 By default, all `go_test` are tagged with `"go"`.
 They also have by default the `timeout = "short"` attribute set.
-Those default values are Sourcegraph specific and are defined in [`go_defs.bzl`](https://sourcegraph.com/github.com/khulnasoft/khulnasoft/-/blob/dev/go_defs.bzl).
+Those default values are Khulnasoft specific and are defined in [`go_defs.bzl`](https://khulnasoft.com/github.com/khulnasoft/khulnasoft/-/blob/dev/go_defs.bzl).
 This enables to filter and run only those tests with the `--test_tag_filters=go --test_timeout_filters=short`, which is alias for convenience as `--config go-short`.

 The `timeout` attribute tells Bazel that running those tests (for the entire package) should not exceed 60s (in case of a `"short"` timeout).
 If you get too close to that threshold, you'll see a warning displayed and if it goes over the threshold it will instead fail with a `TIMEOUT` error.